 An Adventure in Space and Time is written by Mark Gatiss.
 Gatiss is a longtime childhood fan of Doctor Who and wrote and appeared in a number of the unofficial video specials that were made featuring former Doctor Who actors – The Zero Imperative (1994), P.R.O.B.E.: The Devil of Winterborne (1995), P.R.O.B.E.: Ghosts of Winterborne (1996) and Unnatural Selection (1996).
 Gatiss also wrote four novels in the Doctor Who New Adventures series of books, as well two audio plays, followed by nine episodes of the 2005 revived tv series.
 Gatiss originally came to fame as one of the performers/writers in the comedy act The League of Gentlemen, which was later spun out into a cult tv series The League of Gentlemen (1999-2002) and appeared in/co-wrote the film spinoff The League of Gentlemen’s Apocalypse (2005).
 Following the success of The League of Gentlemen, Gatiss began to take on other tv writing work, including episodes of the revived Randall and Hopkirk (Deceased) (2000-1), the haunted house tv series Crooked House (2008); writing/appearing in a BBC version of H.G.
-Wells’ The First Men in the Moon (2010), writing/narrating the documentary series A History of Horror with Mark Gatiss (2010) and wrote/directed the short tv movie ghost stories The Tracate Middoth (2013), The Dead Room (2018) and Martin’s Short (2019).
+Wells’ The First Men in the Moon (2010); writing/narrating the documentary series A History of Horror with Mark Gatiss (2010); wrote/directed the short tv movie ghost stories The Tracate Middoth (2013), The Dead Room (2018) and Martin’s Short (2019); and directed/wrote a remake of The Amazing Mr Blunden (2021).
 His most notable work of recent was as co-creator of the modernised Sherlock (2010– ) tv series starring Benedict Cumberbatch in which he also plays Holmes’ brother Mycroft, and co-creating the BBC mini-series Dracula (2020) in which he plays the role of Renfield.